By Ken Zurski

 “Walt Whitman, I think, said that it’s not important what you do with the years of your life, but how you use each hour, “ Dooley told the television viewers in the CBS special.
 “That’s how I want to live.”

 On January 18, 1961, just a month after returning from a mission to Bangkok and one day after his 34th birthday, Tom Dooley died.
-For all his frantic and tireless efforts, both in front and behind the camera the end was “a quiet, peaceful slipping away.”
+For all his frantic and tireless efforts, both in front and behind the camera the end was “a quiet, peaceful slipping away,” a friend said about his final hours.

-At the time of his death, the dedication to his work, and not the brief stint on television, was the focus of numerous articles and memorials.
+At the time of his death, as Dooley had hoped, the dedication to his work, and not the brief stint on television, was the focus of numerous articles and memorials.